PaperTurtle/Logic-Gates/README.md

 ### 🔌 Supported Gates

-The SVGs that were used from this project are from [Wikipedia](https://en.wikipedia.org/wiki/Logic_gate) and [SVGREPO](https://www.svgrepo.com/), which minor alterations
+The SVGs that were used from this project are from [Wikipedia](https://en.wikipedia.org/wiki/Logic_gate) and [SVGREPO](https://www.svgrepo.com/), with minor alterations

 | Gate/Component | SVG                                                                                  |
 | -------------- | ------------------------------------------------------------------------------------ |